-Those are the brave souls that clicked the “Purchase Now” button and now are the proud owners of your product/service.
+These are the brave souls that clicked the “Purchase Now” button and are now the proud owners of your product/service.
 These may just be your favorite people.

 Thank them for their purchase.
 Express hope that they will enjoy the product and ask them to share their experience on social media.

 Customer attendees absolve you from extra nurturing, as they’ve already put their trust in you.
 However, it’s still important to be grateful and stay in touch.
 Who knows – maybe, they will become your recurring loyal customers one day.
 In essence, they are more likely to become return customers than those who didn’t make an immediate purchase.
 So, treat them well!